shivannis/xandr-docs-public/xandr-docs/articles/monetize/exclude-competitive-brands-for-a-creative.md

 ---
-title: MOnetize - Exclude Competitive Brands for a Creative
+title: Microsoft Monetize - Exclude Competitive Brands for a Creative
 description: The article emphasizes using competitive exclusions when adding creatives to prevent the display of competitive brands together. ms.date: 10/28/2023
 ---

-# Monetize - Exclude competitive brands for a creative
+# Microsoft Monetize - Exclude competitive brands for a creative

 When adding creatives, you can apply competitive exclusions from the **Competitive Exclusions (optional)** section to prevent creatives with competitive brands from serving alongside each other.
 You can exclude a maximum of 25 brands for each creative.